Get all the latest data for the Algarve

 How do I verify title and ownership history in the Algarve right now?

-The official registry you should use to verify title and ownership history in the Algarve is the Conservatória do Registo Predial (Land Registry), which you can access through the IRN online certificate system.
+The official starting point to verify title and ownership history in the Algarve is the Portuguese land registry, which can be checked through the land registry certificate and Predial Online.

-The key document to request is the certidão permanente predial (permanent land registry certificate), which shows the current registered owner, the property description, and any recorded charges or restrictions.
+The key title document to request is the certidão permanente do registo predial, because it shows the registered owner, active registrations and pending requests.

 You will find here the list of classic mistakes people make when buying a property in the Algarve.